David1234567l/GPT-From-Scratch/README.md

  This code is for building, training, and using a character-level language model using PyTorch.
-Here’s a detailed explanation of each part:

 ### Configuration
 The `Config` class contains the hyperparameters and configurations for the model: